 - 1. What would you do if all the stores were out of food? - Y N We have enough food set aside for one week.
 (One month?
-Three months?) - What would you do if you turned on the faucet and there was no water?
-We have stored at least two gallons of water per person per day for our family for one week.
+Three months?) - Y N What would you do if you turned on the faucet and there was no water?
+Y N We have stored at least two gallons of water per person per day for our family for one week.
 (One month?
 Three months?)

 Υ N What would you do if there were no emergency medical services and all pharmacies were closed?
 We have a complete first aid kit including extra prescription medicines. Υ N 4.
 What would you do if you could not flush your toilet?
-We have alternate sanitation/toilet supplies and a means of disposal. Υ N 5.
+We have alternate sanitation/toilet supplies and a means of disposal.
+Y N 5.
 What would you do if a loved one stopped breathing or had a laceration?
 Someone in our family has had CPR and/or first aid training. Υ N 6.
 What would you do if all banks and ATM's were closed for two weeks?
 We have set aside emergency cash (at least \$200-\$300 in small bills). Υ N 7.
 What would you do if you had to protect your important records?
 Our important records are stored somewhere safe and easy to obtain. Υ N 8.
 What would you do if you had only 5 minutes to evacuate?
-We have a ready-to-go bag for each family member (for at least seven days).
-Y N 9.
+We have a ready-to-go bag for each family member (for at least seven days). Υ N 9.
 What would you do if you had to evacuate and all the motels were full?
 We have a place to stay in an emergency (temporary accommodations away from our normal residence, which may include a large tent). Υ N 10.
 What would you do if you couldn't take your pets with you?
 We have special arrangements for accommodating our pets . Υ N 11.
 What would you do if no neighbors were aware of your crisis situation?
-We have an out-of-area emergency contact . Υ N 12.
+We have an out-of-area emergency contact .
+Y N 12.
 What would you do if you faced an imminent disaster or crisis?
-We have a disaster plan and resources for our family. Υ N 13.
-What would you do if you were awakened suddenly and had to make quick life-saving decisions?
+We have a disaster plan and resources for our family.
+Y N What would you do if you were awakened suddenly and had to make quick life-saving decisions?
 We have practiced for a disaster.
 (Which ones:

-Y N 14.
-What would closed?Our car is alway all the time. gas stations wer at least half full e

-Y N 15.
-What would We have asses for coping with a sed the skills n a crisis? we need to learn

-Y N 16.
-What would We have suffici • • er from a disaster a disaster. ?
+14. What would closed? you do if you had to leave o luickly and all gas stations wer е Y N Our car is alway all the time. s ready for a crisis, includir ng a gas tank at least half full Y N 15.
+What would We have assess for coping with a sed the skills n a crisis? we need to learn Y N 16.
+What would We have sufficie • r?
+Y N 17.
+What would We have secret • • ge?

-Y N , , , ticity of a messag ge?

 Y N 18.
-What would We have suffici • lue to a crisis? ur family. (& neig hbors?)

-A. Cons nal Notes: sidering your response for are

-Good ed on this brief exer Poor
+What would We have sufficie • due to a crisis? our family. (& neig hbors?)
+A. Con nal Notes: sidering your respon preparedness for ar Excel lent Very Good Good Weak Poor Very Poor ed on this brief exer erall preparedness? • e some of you concerns or questions about 1) 2) 3) 4) 5)

-your ove erall preparedness?)

-1)

-2)

-3)

-4)

-5)